al-ce/hbac.nvim/README.md

 hbac.pin_all()
 hbac.unpin_all()
 hbac.toggle_autoclose()
-hbac.telescope()
+hbac.pin_picker()
+hbac.store_pinned_bufs()
+hbac.storage_picker()
 ```

 ## Telescope integration

-The plugin provides a [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim) integration to view and manage the pin states of buffers.
-This requires telescope and its dependency [plenary.nvim](https://github.com/nvim-lua/plenary.nvim). [nvim-web-devicons](https://github.com/nvim-tree/nvim-web-devicons) is also recommended.
+The plugin provides [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim) integration for the pin state management and storing and loading pinned buffers.
+This requires telescope and its dependency [plenary.nvim](https://github.com/nvim-lua/plenary.nvim).
+We also recommend [nvim-web-devicons](https://github.com/nvim-tree/nvim-web-devicons).

+### Pin Picker

+Views and manage the pin states of buffers.
 The picker provides the following actions:

 - `hbac_toggle_selections` - toggle the pin state of the selected buffers (either
   single or multi-selections)